-This draft performance improvement objectives have been developed with the needs of residents, businesses and visitors in mind.
-They have been informed by the Community Plan, Council's Corporate Plan and Medium Term Recovery Plan.
-Furthermore an 8 week public consultation exercise will be undertaken commencing in February 2022, whereby there will be a direct consultation communication seeking views from a range of stakeholders including those on the Council's Section 75 Consultation List.
+This plan has been developed with the needs of residents, businesses and visitors in mind.
+It has been informed by our Community Plan, Corporate Plan, Medium Term Recovery Plan.
+Furthermore a public consultation process will be undertaken during April/May 2021, whereby there will be a direct consultation communication seeking views from a range of stakeholders including those on the Council's Section 75 Consultation List.

 Draft PIO 1 is to improve the availability of more inclusive services for those with Autism and their carers.
+This will contribute to the promotion of positive attitudes towards disabled people.